asujaykk/MultiObjectTracker/README.md

 # Multi-Object-Tracker.
 This is a multi object tracker package designed to use with any object detectors.
-We tested it with YOLOv7 object detector, but it will work with other detectors as well with a little adapatations.
+We tested it with YOLOv7 object detector, but it will work with other detectors as well by formatting the output of the object detector to make it compatable with the tracker.

 ## 1. Object tracking:
 Object tracking is the process of identifying same object and keep track of their location with unique label as they move around in a video.
 Object tracker consist of two sections.